alexhalfborg/sgpaynowqr-sdk/mcp/README.md

 # @alexhalfborg/sgpaynowqr-mcp

-Run the [SGPayNowQR](https://developers.sgpaynowqr.com) MCP server from any stdio-only MCP client (Cursor, Claude Desktop, Windsurf, etc).
+Run the [SGPayNowQR](https://developers.sgpaynowqr.com) MCP server from any stdio-only MCP client that can only launch a local process.
 This package doesn't run its own MCP server — it bridges your client's stdio connection to the real server at `https://developers.sgpaynowqr.com/api/mcp` over Streamable HTTP, using [`mcp-remote`](https://www.npmjs.com/package/mcp-remote).